All the Jaw-Dropping KUWTK Reunion Moments You Won't Want to Miss - E! Online

 The Kardashian-Jenner family has had plenty of iconic ups and downs over the past 20 seasons of Keeping Up With the Kardashians—but what really went on behind the scenes?

-On part one of the unprecedented KUWTK reunion, which airs tonight, June 17, following last week's series finale, the reality TV stars didn't hold back in dishing on their past regrets and most memorable moments.
+During the unprecedented KUWTK reunion, which concluded tonight, June 20, following the epic series finale, the reality TV stars didn't hold back in dishing on their past regrets and most memorable moments.
 Kim Kardashian revealed why she was almost a "runaway bride" before tying the knot with Kris Humphries, and admitted that she will always be Kanye West's "biggest fan."

 Kris Jenner discussed her momager role and even copped to having a favorite kid!
 Or at least which daughter is the easiest to manage.
-Khloe Kardashian opened up about the pressures of fame and body-shaming, while Kendall Jenner similarly shared how her life-long anxiety has been "heightened" by the spotlight.
-And could Kourtney Kardashian and Scott Disick have made it work outside of the reality TV cameras?
+Khloe Kardashian opened up about the pressures of fame and body-shaming, plus gave an update on where Kylie Jenner and Jordyn Woods stand after the Tristan Thompson cheating scandal.

+Kendall Jenner broke her silence about why she keeps her dating life private—and confirmed her romance with Devin Booker!
+And could Kourtney Kardashian and Scott Disick have made it work without Scott's substance abuse treatment?

-From Kylie Jenner calling out the real reason she became "obsessed" with lipstick to Kim heartbreakingly giving insight into her Paris robbery, keep scrolling to see all the shocking moments from tonight's reunion.
+From Kylie Jenner remembering how she coped with Caitlyn Jenner's transition to the family giving an update on Rob Kardashian, keep scrolling to see all the shocking moments from the KUWTK reunion.